Introduction to Malbolge

 Here are some more observations, not taken advantage of yet:

-Getting aroung the effect of self modifying
+Getting aroung the effect of self

-instructions
+modifying instructions

-All the various instructions appear in loops of length 2, although only
+All the various instructions appear in loops of length 2,

 - Input